MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

 #### More information about the ServiceLocation installation parameter

 When you install the client for users who have Office 2010 and they do not have local administrative permissions, specify the **ServiceLocation** parameter and the URL for your Azure Rights Management service.

+> [!IMPORTANT]
+> Office 2010 extended support ended on October 13, 2020.
+For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
+>

 This parameter and value creates and sets the following registry keys:

 `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\MSDRM\ServiceLocation\Activation`